-- a) Two complete sets of house plans; - b) Plot plan, prepared by Pals Surveys Ltd., showing lot house grades and drainage pattern, floor and garage elevations; - c) Completed application form; - d) Colour / Product samples if required; and - e) Application and Review Fee payable to the Design Consultant as per the attached Schedule.
+- a) One complete sets of house plans

+- b) Plot plan, prepared by Pals Surveys Ltd., showing lot house grades and drainage pattern, floor and garage elevations

+- c) Completed application form

+- d) Colour / Product samples if required

 WINDWARD LANDTEC INC. will review the plan and recommend approval, modification, or rejection of the application based on the adherence of the plans to these guidelines.
-This decision should be made within five days of submission.
+This decision should be made within five business days of submission.

-It is recommended that the Purchaser or Builder submit their proposed plans to the designated Consultant for Pre-Approval to ensure the proposed home will comply with all guidelines and to minimize the requirement for changes with the application.
+It is recommended that the Purchaser or Builder submit their proposed plans to the designated consultant for Pre-Approval to ensure the proposed home will comply with all guidelines and to minimize the requirement for changes with the application.